PLANNING A TRIP TO TACKLE SEATTLE IN ONE DAY

 If you prefer to end your day at the Space Needle, you can just reverse this walking route, of course (the only disadvantage being that you’ll be walking uphill instead of downhill on Broad Street).

 This itinerary just scratches the surface of everything Seattle has to offer, so if at all possible, I recommend longer than just one day.
-If you’re pressed for time, though, another great option is our City Tour, which takes you all over to places you’d likely never discover on your own without having to think about how to get from place to place.
+If you’re pressed for time, though, another great option is our Seattle City Tour Bus, which takes you all over to places you’d likely never discover on your own without having to think about how to get from place to place.
+If you are looking for a more private and tailored experience for exploring Seattle, our Private Seattle in One Day Tour is longer and provides airport drop-off if needed.
+We hope you enjoy your visit to Seattle!